Psychiatry Residency General Information

 Training and experience in providing both long-term and time-limited psychotherapy is an integral part of the training program.
 It is directly and continuously supported by seminars, case conferences, and direct, individual supervision.
 An eclectic approach is used to promote professional versatility.
-Residents are exposed to a range of strategies and techniques, and are expected to be competent in supportive, brief and long term psychodynamic, cognitive-behavioral, group, family and couples and other evidence-based psychotherapeutic practices.
+Residents are exposed to a range of strategies and techniques and are expected to be competent in supportive, brief and long term psychodynamic, cognitive-behavioral, group, family and couples and other evidence-based psychotherapeutic practices.
 Training and experience emphasize the expertise needed in current psychiatric practice whether as the primary provider, student of further training, a member of a multi-specialty team, or a referring professional.

-Medicine Psychiatry is a branch of Internal Medicine which provides care to the patients with problems at the interface of adult general medicine and adult psychiatry.
+Medicine Psychiatry is a branch of Internal Medicine that provides care to patients with problems at the interface of adult general medicine and adult psychiatry.
 Patients, for whom we care, are afforded a high level of care that can encompass primary care delivery, psychiatric care or a combination of both.
 Our goal is to provide and advance quality health care to patients with psychiatric, medical and combined illness while assisting in the improvement of skill and knowledge of the residents and students we teach.